grpc/grpc.io/content/en/docs/guides/keepalive.md

 gRPC HTTP/2 keepalives can be useful in a variety of situations, including but not limited to:

 * When sending data over a long-lived connection which might be considered as idle by proxy or load balancers.
-* When network is less reliable (For exmaple, mobile applications).
+* When the network is less reliable (For example, mobile applications).
 * When using a connection after a long period of inactivity.

 ### Keepalive configuration specification